Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Namche Bazaar

-The trail from Namche Bazaar begins to get challenging.
+The Namche Bazaar to Dole trail begins to get challenging.
 We must make several uphill and downhill climbs through thick subtropical and pine forests.
-The trail first begins to descend to Mong La Pass (3957 m) and reaches Phortse Thenga.
-From here onwards, we will trek through alpine meadows and ascends gradually.
+The trail first begins to descend to Mong La Pass (3,957 m) and reaches Phortse Thenga (3,840 m).
+From here onwards, we will trek through alpine meadows and ascend gradually.
 The view of Mount Ama Dablam and Khumbila accompanies us through our climb.
-Finally, after trekking for around five hours, we will reach Dole.
+Finally, after trekking for around five hours, we will reach Dole (4,038 m).
 It is our stop for the night.

 Trek Time: